Aral-549/pwn.college_Arshad./cat-not-the-pet-but-the-command.md

 ## What I learned
-> learn what the command 'cat' does and how it can be used
+> learned what the command 'cat' does and how it can be used
 >
 >
 >cat is used to read the files in the drectory